 History of the Seat

 The seat Williams has been nominated for opened on October 1, 2017, with Judge Linda Reade’s move to senior status.
-Baker applied to a screening committee formed by Senators Chuck Grassley and Joni Ernst in August 2017, and interviewed before the Committee in late September.
+Williams applied to a screening committee formed by Senators Chuck Grassley and Joni Ernst in August 2017, and interviewed before the Committee in late September.
 On October 12, 2017, Grassley and Ernst sent the names of four finalists, including Williams, to the White House.
-After interviews with the White House Counsel’s Office and the Department of Justice, Baker was formally nominated to the U.S. District Court for the Northern District of Iowa on February 15, 2018.
+After interviews with the White House Counsel’s Office and the Department of Justice, Williams was formally nominated to the U.S. District Court for the Northern District of Iowa on February 15, 2018.

 After his clerkship, Williams’ first legal position was at the Department of Justice prosecuting narcotics cases.
 In this position, Williams reviewed death penalty drug cases and helped prosecute a former Deputy Attorney General.
 In 1991, Williams became a Special Assistant U.S. Attorney (SAUSA) in the Eastern District of Virginia.
 In 1992, Williams became a trial attorney at Lathrop & Gage LLC.
 Williams helped start the firm’s criminal representation section.